16 Best CRM for Mac, iPhone, iPad & Other Apple iOS Software

 A desktop app is in the works, but it's not available yet; that may be a deal-breaker for some teams who want both an out-in-the-field and in-the-office solution

-Solo plan for a single user is $14.99 per seat/per month billed annually or monthly.
+Lite plan is $14.99 per user/per month, billed annually

 The open source Community Edition of Odoo CRM plugs into the 10,000+ apps in the vendor’s orbit, which are configured to integrate with one another seamlessly